 The project will be undertaken in three stages.

 Stage 1: Co-design of CHWs selection, training and activities.

 The first phase of the study is a co-design stage that involve the key stakeholders working together and contributing their different perspectives to come up with the best solution.
 This will define the training, supervision and support that the CHNs will need and how the project should be implemented in SLHD.
 In this stage it is important that we have involvement of:

 The codesign phase will commence with interviews with participants.
 This will be followed by workshops to review what has been found from the interviews and consultations.

 Stage 2.
 Intervention trial

-A pragmatic randomised controlled trial will then be undertaken.
-Patients will be identified by the SLHD staff using their database of in-patients at four public hospitals and then approached in-hospital by research staff who will obtain written consent and interview the participants.
-The CHN will visit the patient while in hospital and then in two home visits and two phone calls.
-During these visits the CHN will provide non-medical support for self-management, medicine reconciliation and access to appropriate health and non-health services.
-Evaluation will be based on routinely collected hospitalisation, GP and Pharmaceutical Benefits scheme data, patient and provider surveys and qualitative interviews.
+A pragmatic randomised controlled trial will include patients identiﬁed by the SLHD using their database of in-patients at four public hospitals.
+Research staff will approach eligible patients to invite them to join the study.
+The CHN will visit the patient at home, and will provide non- medical support for self-management, medicine reconciliation, and access to appropriate health and non-health services.
+Evaluation will be based on routinely collected hospitalisation, Medicare and Pharmaceutical Beneﬁts scheme data, patient and provider surveys and qualitative interviews.

 Phase 3.
 Translation